Elections and Offices — Dec 15, 2007

 Government Operations and Politics (22%) Social Welfare (15%) Crime and Law Enforcement (11%) Families (11%) Law (11%) Armed Forces and National Security (10%) Economics and Public Finance (10%) Health (10%)

 Some of Carson’s most recently sponsored bills include...

 View All » (including bills from previous years)

 From Jan 1997 to Dec 2007, Carson missed 1,000 of 6,987 roll call votes, which is 14.3%.
-This is worse than the median of 3.1% among the lifetime records of representatives serving in Dec 2007.
+This is much worse than the median of 3.1% among the lifetime records of representatives serving in Dec 2007.
+ProPublica has tracked 65 explanations for these missed votes.
 The chart below reports missed votes over time.